-Thinking about trying locum tenens as a psychiatrist or simply curious about how it works?
+Thinking about trying locum tenens as a psychiatrist, or simply curious about how it works?
 You’re not alone.
 More psychiatrists than ever are exploring locums for the flexibility, financial upside, and work-life balance it offers.
-Many are drawn to the chance to reset their schedules, reduce burnout, or work in locations where mental health providers are urgently needed.
+Many are drawn to the opportunity to reset their schedules, reduce burnout, or work in locations where mental health professionals are in high demand.

 This guide walks you through the essentials, enabling you to determine whether locum tenens is a good fit for your life, career stage, and professional goals.